Last updated on February 13th, 2021 at 12:56 am

 Due to Android’s open-source nature, it’s quite easy to unlock the device bootloader.
 By unlocking it, you will be able to flash any third-party Custom ROM, Root, Mod files, Custom Recovery, and more.
 This will give you simple access to tweak your Android device.
 Similarly, you can even lock the bootloader.

 A Bootloader is usually locked on an Android device due to system security or privacy-related measures.
 As the Android OS is an open-source platform and anyone can do anything with it, the smartphone OEMs always want to stick to their skin and OS version that is specially developed and designed for their own device models.
 That’s why most of the OEMs don’t provide an unlocked bootloader out-of-the-box.

-Unlocking the device bootloader open the gateway for the Android device users towards its unlimited possibilities of customizations and other features.
-It’s also worth mentioning that the stock firmware is limited with customizations and users may not play with it deeply.
-Whereas after unlocking the device bootloader, users can easily flash the custom firmware, custom recovery file, install root access, third-party modules, and more.
+Unlocking the device bootloader opens the gateway for the Android device users towards its unlimited possibilities of customizations and other features.
+It’s also worth mentioning that the stock firmware is limited with customizations, and users may not play with it deeply.
+Whereas after unlocking the device bootloader, users can quickly flash the custom firmware, custom recovery file, install root access, third-party modules, and more.
 So, it’s always necessary to unlock the bootloader if you’ve made up your mind to flash custom files.